didi-hub97/containerization/README.md

 ### Task:
 ***
-Containerisation is an important part of software development as it packages an application, it dependencies, runtime, etc into a single container and thus be deployed to where it will run.
+Containerization is an important part of software development as it packages an application, its dependencies, runtime, etc into a single container and thus be deployed to where it will run.
-The task involves, dockerizing a php application that sends data to a mysql database.
+The task involves, dockerizing a php application that sends data to a MySQL database.
 The source php and index.html code used for this application can be found [here](https://dev.to/satellitebots/create-a-web-server-and-save-form-data-into-mysql-database-using-php-beginners-guide-fah)

 ### Aim of Project:
 ***
 Over time technology has evolved and so has software development.
-In the ideal world every development environment matches the production one, at least in terms of software versions and features (like compilation options etc.)
+In the ideal world, every development environment matches the production one, at least in terms of software versions and features (like compilation options, etc.)
-In times past, developers faced challenges with applications working in one OS and failing in another or applications working in either production stage and failing at deployment stage thus making software development and deployment a challenge
+In times past, developers faced challenges with applications working in one OS and failing in another or applications working in either the production stage and failing at the deployment stage thus making software development and deployment a challenge
-In more recent times, applications can be packaged together alongside with the dependencies and runtime and shipped to another stage or hosted on another OS, thus solving of the problem of "it's not running my device".
+In more recent times, applications can be packaged together alongside the dependencies and runtime and shipped to another stage or hosted on another OS, thus solving the problem of "it's not running my device".
 Containerization made this possible; where applications are packaged into containers and shipped

-**In this project, using one of the most commonly used software development stacks, LAMP(Linux, Apache, Mysql, php), we built a login website that submits form the mysql database and volumes are used to ensure data persistence.**
+**In this project, using one of the most commonly used software development stacks, LAMP(Linux, Apache, Mysql, php), we built a login website that submits form the MySQL database and volumes are used to ensure data persistence.**

 ### Requirements/Tools Used: